Browse: BuenosTours › Buenos Aires Guide › Food & Drink › Cafes & Ice Cream › El Gato Negro

 This black cat in Buenos Aires might not be so unlucky…

 On a chilly fall or winter day in Buenos Aires, there is nothing more likely to give you warmth and a big smile than having a delicious spiced tea or coffee in El Gato Negro, one of the city’s most historical establishments.
-The cafe was originally a spice store founded by a Spanish settler in 1929 who spent years traveling in Asia and Siberia, collecting exotic spices and flavors.
+The cafe was originally a spice store founded in 1929 by a Spanish immigrant who spent years traveling in Asia and Siberia, collecting exotic spices and flavors.
 He brought them to Buenos Aires and named this cafe El Gato Negro after another famous cafe back in Madrid.

-Now El Gato Negro is a reminder of the city’s European roots, and a wonderful place to read a newspaper or the book you recently bought at one of Avenida Corrientes’ many bookstores, or even to enjoy a gourmet dinner in its elegant upstairs dining room.
+Now El Gato Negro is a wonderful place to read a newspaper or the book you recently bought at one of Avenida Corrientes’ many bookstores.

 Heady aromas of teas, coffees and spices

 As you walk into the cafe, you are instantly overcome by the mixtures of aromas.
 Freshly ground coffee, cardamom, black and green teas, and ginger swirl together in the air, hovering over the people sitting at tables or buying bags of spices at the counter.
-You almost have the sensation of being in an Arab market in the middle of Buenos Aires.
+You almost have the sensation of being in a North African market in the middle of Buenos Aires.
 Grab a seat and be prepared to relax for an hour or two in the company of a hot drink.

 The truth is that El Gato Negro does have rather daunting prices for its offerings, partly due to the fact that it is a fairly touristy environment these days (as with most historical locations), but also because its coffees and teas are mostly imported and of high quality.
 A delicious delight like the cafe al jengibre, with freshly ground coffee, cream, ginger, honey and cinnamon, may cost more than a cafe con leche across the street, however, El Gato Negro is worth a visit if only to experience its lovely old world atmosphere.